About Lived Experience

 It is important to incorporate the perspectives of people with suicide-centered lived experience in all suicide prevention efforts.
 This can help ensure prevention efforts reflect a nuanced understanding of suicide that centers the unique insights of those who have experienced it.
 Insights from lived experience can contribute to positive messaging, enriched programming, enhanced safety, and the destigmatization of suicide.

-Effectively incorporating lived experience in prevention efforts means embracing the concepts of belonging, equity, and cultural humility.
+Effectively incorporating lived experience in prevention efforts means embracing the concepts of connectedness, fairness, and individualization.

-- Belonging refers to being a part of something larger than ourselves, feeling connected with others, and experiencing a shared sense of purpose.
-Fostering a feeling of belonging can empower individuals to openly define their own cultures and identities.
+• Connectedness refers to the sense that we are a part of something larger than ourselves, feel connected with others, and experience a shared sense of purpose.
+Fostering a feeling of connectedness can empower individuals and help address the sense of isolation that often goes along with suicidality.

-This space was built by individuals with suicide-centered lived experience for individuals from across the lived experience spectrum and the people who engage with them.
+This content was built by individuals with suicide-centered lived experience for individuals from across the lived experience spectrum and the people who engage with them.

 References